-As the Kendall Yards development builds out and with the reconstruction of Riverfront Park, the potential for increased urban development exposes new needs and opportunities for the North Bank.
+As the Kendall Yards continues to build out, the redevelopment of Riverfront Park nears completion, and construction begins on Spokane SportsPlex, the potential for increased urban development reveals new needs and opportunities for the North Bank.
 Several ongoing planning efforts and recent development proposals highlight the North Bank's potential to be a major growth center for downtown.

-The North Bank Plan is focusing on strategies to guide and optimize new development to ensure a vibrant North Bank for future generations.
-Planning for the North Bank will be a coordinated community effort of City staff, local stakeholders, key public representatives, and technical staff from partner agencies.
-Public engagement strategies are key to the planning process.
+Planning for the North Bank is a coordinated community effort of City staff, local stakeholders, key public representatives, and technical staff from partner agencies.
+Community engagement is key to the planning process.

-The North Bank Plan is part of the larger Downtown Plan Update, as well as the South University District Subarea Plan.
-Work products from other projects such as the Downtown Parking Study will inform all three planning processes.
-The North Bank Plan will be consistent with the existing Shoreline Master Program.
-This planning effort will not change the Shoreline Master Program.
+Subarea planning for the North Bank is being developed in coordination with the 2020 Downtown Plan Update, as well as the South University District Subarea Plan.
+Work products from other projects such as the Downtown Parking Study and the existing Shoreline Master Program inform all three planning processes.
+North Bank subarea planning will not change the Shoreline Master Program.

-The planning process for North Bank planning launched in January 2019 with a site tour, kickoff meeting, and focus group interviews.
-A series of North Bank Plan workshops were held over three days, March 5‑7, 2019, with attendees from the City, local stakeholders, key public representatives, partner agencies, and the public.
-Additionally, an online survey was available and survey responses will be used to help inform the vision for the area and guide the planning process.
+The planning process for North Bank planning launched in 2019 with a site tour, kickoff meeting, and focus group interviews.
+A series of North Bank Plan workshops were held over three days, with attendees from the City, local stakeholders, key public representatives, partner agencies, and the public.
+Additionally, an online survey was available and survey responses have been used to help inform the vision for the area and guide the planning process.

 Draft materials from March 5‑7, 2019 charrette: